img 0433

 VPI HW-19 Mark 3

 And here is that lovely new Ortofon Quintet Black S moving coil cartridge.
 Note some paint flaking on the SME IV.
-I think I’d be sending this one to SME, especially considering it was kind of included almost for free in this case.
+I think I’d be sending this one to SME, especially considering it was included almost for free in this case.

 VPI HW-19 Mark 3